-Significant development near Canyon Lake has resulted in the following 302 active real estate instruments at Canyon Lake: 5 leases, 24 easements for roads and utilities, 11 licenses (such as waterlines for private use), 2 permits (leases to other government agencies), and 260 consents to easement structures within flowage easement areas.
-A small number of utility lines exist that cross USACE lands that existed prior to the Federal land acquisitions.
-In those cases, the acquired lands were subject to existing easements and therefore not listed in the totals given above.

-Individuals and companies interested in leases to provide services to the public on Government fee lands should be aware that there are specific restrictions and procedures they must follow.
-In many cases, individuals or companies will be encouraged to pursue a sublease with an existing lessee, such as a marina.
-Any leases for new services must go out for bid after a marketing study is completed if the Government determines that the prospective service or product would be beneficial to users at Canyon Lake.
+Significant development near Canyon Lake has resulted in the following 311 active real estate outgrants at Canyon Lake: 5 leases, 23 easements for roads and utilities, 11 licenses (such as waterlines for private use), 1 permits (leases to other government agencies), and 271 consents to easement structures within flowage easement areas.
+A small number of utility lines within the fee boundary at Canyon Lake existed prior to Federal land acquisition.
+In those cases, the acquired lands were subject to existing easements that are not reflected in the in the totals given above.
+All outgrants are subject to periodic compliance inspections by USACE personnel.
+Individuals and companies interested in lease acquisition to provide services to the public on USACE fee lands should be aware that specific restrictions and procedures apply to such leases.
+In many cases, individuals or companies will be encouraged to pursue a sublease with an existing lessee, such as with a marina.
+Any leases for new services are subject to a competitive bidding process following market studies and a determination by USACE that the prospective service or product would be beneficial to users at Canyon Lake.
 Questions regarding this topic can be directed to the lake office in Overlook Park near the southern end of the Canyon Lake dam.

-2.6.2 Trespassing and Encroachment
+2.6.3 Trespass and Encroachment

-Individuals or companies without specific, written permission from the District Engineer are prohibited from conducting business on Government property under the Code of Federal Regulations, Title 36 CFR, 327.18.
 Government property is monitored by Canyon Lake personnel to identify and correct instances of unauthorized use, including trespasses and encroachments.
 The term "trespass" includes unauthorized transient use and occupancy, such as mowing, tree cutting and removal, livestock grazing, cultivation and harvesting crops, and any other alteration to Government property done without USACE approval.
-Unauthorized trespasses may result in a Title 36 citation to appear in Federal Magistrate Court, which could subject the violator to fines or imprisonment (See 36 C.F.R.
-Part 327 Rules and Regulations Governing Public Use of Water Resources Development Projects Administered by the Chief of Engineers).
+Unauthorized trespasses may result in a Title 36 citation to appear in Federal Magistrate Court, which could subject the violator to fines or imprisonment (See 36 CFR Part 327 Rules and Regulations Governing Public Use of Water Resources Development Projects Administered by the Chief of Engineers).
 More serious trespasses will be referred to the USACE Office of Counsel for enforcement under state and federal law, which may require restoration of the premises and collection of monetary damages.

 The term "encroachment" pertains to an unauthorized structure or improvement on Government property.
 When encroachments are discovered, lake personnel will attempt to resolve the issue at the project level.
-Where no resolution is reached, or where the encroachment is a permanent structure, the method of resolution will be determined by Real Estate Division, with recommendations from Operations Division, Office of Counsel, and lake personnel.
+Where no resolution is reached, or where the encroachment is a permanent structure, the method of resolution will be determined by Real Estate Division, with recommendations from Operations Division and Office of Counsel.
 USACE's general policy is to require removal of encroachments, restoration of the premises, and collection of appropriate administrative costs and fair market value for the term of the unauthorized use.